libp2p/specs/noise/README.md

 messages.
 We leverage this construct to transmit:

-1. the libp2p identity key along with a signature, to authenticate each party to the other.
+1. the libp2p identity key along with a signature, to authenticate each party to the other, and
-2. arbitrary data private to the libp2p stack.
-This facility is not exposed to userland.
-Examples of usage include streamlining muxer selection.
+2. extensions to the Noise handshake

-These payloads MUST be inserted into the first message of the handshake pattern **that guarantees secrecy**.
-In practice, this means that the initiator must not send a payload in their first message.
-Instead, the initiator will send its payload in message 3 (closing message), whereas the responder will send theirs in message 2 (their only message).
-It should be stressed, that the second message of the handshake pattern has forward secrecy, however the sender has not authenticated the responder, so this payload might be sent to any party, including an active attacker.
+Note that when sending extensions with the first message of the handshake pattern, the data is transmitted unencrypted.
+When sending the payload in message 3 (closing message), for the initiator, and in message 2, for the responder, the data will be send encrypted with forward secrecy.
+It should be stressed, that while the second message of the handshake pattern has forward secrecy, the sender has not yet authenticated the responder, so this payload might be sent to any party, including an active attacker.

 When decrypted, the payload contains a serialized [protobuf][protobuf] `NoiseHandshakePayload` message with the following schema: